panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 const reg = /\u{1F639}/u;
 console.log(reg.test('Funny cat 😹')); // => true
 ```

-Notice that the regular expression `/\u{1F639}/u` has a special flag `u`, which enables additional Unicode features (see more about that in [3.5 Regular expression match](#35regularexpressionmatch)).
+The regular expression `/\u{1F639}/u` has a special flag `u`, which enables additional Unicode features (see more about that in [3.5 Regular expression match](#35regularexpressionmatch)).

 I like that code point escape gets rid of surrogate pair to represent an astral symbol.
-Let's escape `U+1F607` *SMILING FACE WITH HALO* code point:
+For example, let's escape `U+1F607` *SMILING FACE WITH HALO* code point:

 ```javascript
 const niceEmoticon = '\u{1F607}';